-Pulse Reset technology is a new patented development that eliminates this concern.
-Used in DC current transducers, it provides protection against core magnetization, allowing the transducer to withstand stronger external magnetic fields and greater power surges with no core damage or loss of accuracy.
+Pulse Reset technology is a new patented invention that eliminates this concern.
+Used in the Veris H971 and EA10 DC current transducers, it provides protection against core magnetization, allowing the transducer to withstand stronger external magnetic fields and greater power surges with no core damage or loss of accuracy.